 Gusty winds are great for flying kites, windsurfing and hoisting flags, but they’re not all fun and games.
 High winds can bring down power lines, cause property damage and pose life-threatening dangers to people and pets.
 There could also be shock or fire hazards due to damaged electrical service equipment.

 Cleaning up after the Storm

 - Stay back!
 Downed powerlines may be live and are extremely dangerous.
 Electricity can travel through water and the ground around powerlines.
-Stay back about the length of a school bus (10 metres or 33 feet);
+Stay back about the length of a school bus (10 metres).

 - Call 9-1-1 and the local electricity distribution company to report any downed lines.
-Remain well back; and
+Remain well back.

-- Wait until the power is off or powerlines are fixed before starting yard cleanup.
-Downed powerlines may be hidden beneath debris and tree branches.
+- Wait until the power is off or the powerlines repaired before starting yard cleanup.
+Downed powerlines could be hidden beneath storm debris and tree branches.

-- Check to see if the mast is pulled away from the wall, broken, or detached from the meter base.
-Look for sagging wires; and
+- Check to see if the mast is broken, pulled away from the wall, or detached from the meter base.
+Also, look for sagging wires.

 Hire someone who can legally do electrical work in Ontario.

 Only Licensed Electrical Contractors can do residential electrical repairs.
 They will file a notification with ESA, which generates an official record of the work.
 Hiring anyone other than a Licensed Electrical Contractor will delay having your power restored.